TLDR — See our Fear and Greed Index here.

 The High-Low Index

-The High-Low Index is another useful tool for understanding market sentiment.
-It compares the number of stocks reaching 52-week highs to those hitting 52-week lows within a specific index, such as the S&P 500 or Nasdaq.
+The High-Low Index serves as an additional valuable tool for comprehending market sentiment.
+It evaluates the ratio of stocks achieving 52-week highs to those attaining 52-week lows within a designated index, such as the S&P 500 or Nasdaq.

-A value below 30 on this index suggests a bearish sentiment, while a value of 70 or higher indicates a more bullish outlook among investors.
+A reading below 30 on this index indicates a bearish sentiment, while a value of 70 or above signifies a more bullish outlook among investors.

 Subscribe For FREE Stock Insights!